-We can see that, our robot is misaligned to the right of black line, thus sensor 2 detected the line and we have to move our robot to the left so that the black line is positioned at the middle of sensor array, which is in between sensor 3 and sensor 4.
+You can see that the robot is misaligned to the right of black line, thus sensor 2 detected the line and we have to move our robot to the left so that the black line is positioned at the middle of sensor array, which is in between sensor 3 and sensor 4.

 In short, the overall processes of line-following are: detect position of the line, adjust motor speed to align the line at the center, and repeat~